klimentina-djeparoska/postcard/README.md

 ## Postcard

 Create a customizable postcard online and we will print and send it for you.
-You can choose between different sizes, upload your photo and add some message.
-Add a shipping address and you are good to go.
+You can choose between different sizes, different fonts, upload your photo and add some message.
+Add a shipping address or choose from previously saved address and you are good to go.
+On your profile you can view and delete your saved addresses, view your orders and their status(ordered, send, received).